titov-vv/jal/docs/README.md

     2. Transfers of money between different accounts and currencies
     3. Buy/Sell operation for securities (future plan is to support merges and splits)
     4. Dividends for stocks (Bond coupons may be recorded the same way)
-    5. Corporate actions for stocks (Split, Symbol change, Merger, Spin-Off)
+    5. Corporate actions for stocks (Split, Symbol change, Merger, Spin-Off, Stock dividend)
 - basic reports:
     1. monthly incomes/spendings splitted by category
     2. profit/loss report for investments accounts